-If your dog is suffering from arthritis or other nonlife-threatening painful conditions, an anti-inflammatory medication might offer relief.
+If your dog is suffering from arthritis or other nonlife-threatening painful conditions, a dog anti-inflammatory OTC might offer relief.
 Although you can purchase anti-inflammatory medications for your dog over the counter, always check with your vet before buying and administering these drugs.
-Many of these supplements require daily administration for days or weeks before having any noticeable affect on your dog.
+Many of these supplements require daily administration for days or weeks before having any noticeable effect on your dog.

 Glucosamine and chondroitin sulfate, often included in the same supplement, fall into the category of nutraceuticals.
 These are food additives with healthy benefits, including anti-inflammatory properties.
 Glucosamine, extracted from mollusk or crustacean shells, aids in joint lubrication production and helps to repair damaged cartilage.
 In addition, it benefits the urinary tract, along with nail and skin formation.
-Chondroitin sulfate, which occurs naturally in the body, dissipates in aging animals, so supplementation can restore this substance with inherent pain-killing qualities.
-Chondroitin sulfate aids to repair and protect cartilage.
+Chondroitin sulfate, which occurs naturally in the body, dissipates in aging animals, so supplementation can restore this substance with inherent pain-killing qualities as well as helping to repair and protect cartilage.

-The fatty acids found in fish and flaxseed oils sport anti-inflammatory properties.
-If your dog is suffering from pruritus, or itchy skin, these omega-3 fatty acids can offer help from dryness and scratching.
+The fatty acids found in fish and flaxseed oils impart anti-inflammatory properties but take at least a month to produce results.
+If your dog is suffering from pruritus, or itchy skin, these omega-3 fatty acids can also offer help from dryness and scratching.
 They also aid canines with degenerative joint disease.
 For dogs, fish oil makes more sense than flaxseed oils.
 While both are safe, canines convert fish oil to omega-3 fatty acids in their body much more efficiently than flaxseed oil.
-Give your dogs fatty acid supplements for at least one month before expecting results.
-Your vet can recommend specific brands and the correct dosage for your pet.